immcantation/alakazam/docs/topics/buildPhylipLineage.md

 `buildPhylipLineage` reconstructs an Ig lineage via maximum parsimony using the dnapars application, or maximum liklihood using the dnaml application of the PHYLIP package.
-**Note**: To use the most recent methods for building, visualizing and analyzing trees, use the R package [Dowser](https://dowser.readthedocs.io).

 Usage